Coachella creator campaigns

 • Less duplicated launch noise

-• Music-first creator content
+• More room for music-first creator content

-• Hooks tested from Weekend 1
+• Hooks informed by Weekend 1 performance

 brief autopsy